sj-spencer/sj-spencer.github.io/_teaching/maths_4_phys.md

 Mathematics for Physicists
 ==========================
 I am a class teacher for the first-year undergraduate module [PX149 Mathematics for Physicists](https://warwick.ac.uk/services/aro/dar/quality/modules/undergraduate/px/px149/).
+I plan and deliver two maths classes a week, as well as grading student’s assignments.
+I use the expertise developed in my mathematics degree to build on the material covered in lectures, to help my students construct their own coherent mathematical toolkit.

 Testimonials from students
 ==========================